drishtyvnm/drishtyvnm/README.md

 <h1 align="center">Hi, I'm Drishty Singh</h1>
 <h3 align="center">Final year student of Master's in Mathematical Sciences.
-My research interests span Functional analysis, Complex Analysis, Operator Theory, Linear Algebra, Quantum Mechanics and advanced Mathematical techniques.</h3>
+My research interests span Functional analysis, Machine Laerning, Operator Theory, Quantum Mechanics and advanced Mathematical techniques.</h3>

-- Currently I am grasping the concepts of Dynamic Mode Decomposition (DMD)) [DMD](https://colab.research.google.com/drive/19_bIL0d-jeJA4ch3NINJGA523fKRXruR#scrollTo=J9eawEBescHn)
+- Currently I am grasping the concepts of Dynamic Mode Decomposition (DMD))

 - Comprehended the crucial concepts of Linear operators for Quantum Mechanics in Summer Research Internship at IIT- Hyderabad **Linear operators for Quantum Mechanics**

 - Learnt about Lorenz Equation developed by Edward Lorenz who constructed a highly simplified model of a convecting fluid.
 This simple model also displays a wide variety of behavior and for some parameter values is chaotic.
 Thus, the surprising conclusion derived by Lorenz is now popularly known as butterfly effect.
-[Lorenz](https://colab.research.google.com/drive/18ItinJPxolI3t2sitE3Kiwu_nZA7Nkaj)

 - Developed third order derivative of a function related to a Hermite Polynomial.
-[Hermite](https://colab.research.google.com/drive/1H6Vl5cE9r0DYqgyKjfOIfimQtZfKFtVz)

 - 📫 How to reach me **drishtyvnm@gmail.com**

 <h3 align="left">Connect with me:</h3>